 Copy permalink to share

 Uniola paniculata Linnaeus.
-Sea Oats.
-Phen: Jun-Nov (-Apr).
-Hab: Abundant on unforested primary and secondary dunes on barrier islands, and on dry to mesic sand flats and interdune swales.
+Common name: Sea Oats.
+Phenology: Jun-Nov (-Apr).
+Habitat: Abundant on unforested primary and secondary dunes on barrier islands, and on dry to mesic sand flats and interdune swales.
 This is the most important sand-binding grass on ocean dunes from NC south, playing a critical role in primary succession on dunes.
-Dist: E. VA south to FL and west to TX; West Indies (Bahamas, Cuba).
+Distribution: E. VA south to FL and west to TX; West Indies (Bahamas, Cuba).
 The species is not listed in Villaseñor (2016) for Mexico.

 Origin/Endemic status: Native